English Literature Summer School

 These are live online events, with small seminar groups offering fully interactive classroom discussion and debate.
 The events will not be recorded, so it is essential that you are able to attend during the course hours, and that you have a reliable audio and video internet connection.

-The fee for each three day course is £295.
-You can reserve your place with a 25% non-refundable deposit.
+The fee for this four-day Summer School is £425, and you can reserve your place with a 25% non-refundable deposit (up to the end of the deposit period).
 The remainder of the payment is due eight weeks in advance of the course start date.
 Please see here for full booking terms and conditions.

 If you have any questions, simply call us on 0800 810 1058 or email us at [email protected].